Geneva Golden Tornadoes football: Primary rivals

 Since Geneva's joining of the Presidents' Athletic Conference in 2007, the Golden Tornadoes have played each of these rivals every season.
 At times, these rivalries were suspended as Geneva was an NAIA member.
 However, the teams will meet every year as conference foes.

 New rivals

 Geneva College is well on its way to making new rivals with conference opponent St. Vincent's College.
 The St. Vincent Bearcats joined the Presidents' Athletic Conference a season prior to Geneva.
-Thus, both teams shared the 'provisional member' status for the 2007–2009 seasons.
+Thus, both teams shared the 'provisional member' status for the 2007 to 2009 seasons.
 In 2009, the teams agreed to play a second game, outside of the normal conference match.
 Although Geneva has dominated the series (5–0) since 2007, the Golden Tornadoes and Bearcats have participated in close, physical games, which could lead to a full-fledge rivalry as both teams become full PAC members.